trang328/NanoDegreeDataEngineering/Data Modeling with Apache Cassandra/README.md

 | event_datafile_new.csv | Contains denormalized dataset|
 |    Project 2.ipynb     | iPython notebook containing the ETL pipeline including data extraction, modeling and loading into the keyspace tables. |

+## Project Steps

+1. Run Project_DataModeling_Cassandra.ipynb

+2. Run Part 1 to create event_datafile_new.csv

+3. Run Part 2 to initiate the ETL process and load data into tables

+4. Check whether the data has been loaded into database by executing SELECT queries